Patheticcs/Pathetic-Website-IFrame/README.md

-We are a dedicated team of script providers specializing in high-quality exploits for Roblox.
-Our mission is to deliver reliable and efficient tools that enhance the gaming experience for our users.
+We are a dedicated team focused on creating reliable and effective exploits for Roblox.
+Our aim is to provide users with tools that enhance their gaming experience, combining efficiency and quality in every solution we offer.